docker/docs/docker-cloud/slack-integration.md

 title: Set up Docker Cloud notifications in Slack
 ---

-Docker Cloud can integrate with your **Slack** team to provide notifications about stacks, services, containers and nodes.
+Docker Cloud can integrate with your **Slack** team to provide notifications about stacks, services, containers, and nodes.

 ## Set up a Slack integration